Location: Near Bishop, CA – East Side of the Sierras

 Recomended Map: Tom Harrison Maps – Bishop Pass

 Mt.
 Thompson 13,494’ – Be prepared for steep couloirs with potential cornices to navigate if you want to ski Mt.
 Thompson.
 This beautiful ski tour is really a half day jaunt from the South Lake Parking Lot 9768’ above Bishop.
-However I do not know of an easy way off the summit after looking around quite a bit yesterday 4-23-18.
+However I do not know of an easy way off the summit after looking around quite a bit.
+These pics are from 4-23-18 with Gabe Metzger.
 I went to ski the N. Couloir, also called the Non-Moynier Couloir in Mingori/Greenberg Guidebook.
 I had skied that steep and narrow line with a friend 20 years ago on tele gear, so I figured I could repeat it.
 Well, there must have been a lot more snow that winter.
 This winter was a very low snow year, with only a few storms to stick some layers in these hidden places.
 We choose the only line we saw connecting to the summit plateau, which is the main Trident Couloir.
 I had to shovel out the cornice a bit to slide back in on the descent, and found rain crust on both sides.
 Oh well, side slip and hop turns are sure easier with the heel locked down!
-The following pictures are from 4-23-18 with friend Gabe, and I will add some pics I love soon from previous trips in the REPLY.
+I will add some pics I love soon from previous trips in the REPLY if I can find and scan my old slide film …cough cough….
 Leave your own reply beta, stoke, and pictures on this website please!

 The Mingori/Greenberg guidebook is awesome.
 We sell a lot of them at the shop.
 But I think they have an error on this peak.
 They suggest approaching Mt.
 Thompson via the right (north) side of South Lake, and angling up on a direct line towards the Thompson Cirque.
 I have skied from this trailhead at least 10 times, and have not seen enough snow on the steep, cliffy south facing terrain above the Lake to do this.
 These guys may have done this earlier in the winter or in a deep snowpack.
 I have found that you aren’t going out of the way to approach Mt.
 Thompson by using the same lower half of the Mt.
 Gilbert approach.
 Just bang a right when you break out of the trees and traverse below what I think is called Treasure Peak….the big pyramid rock monolith.